slothbear/farmer_otto/readme.md

 Maybe you're crazed and you want to build Wishing Fountains on each of your seven farms.
 That would require 7,644 crafted items.

-You can tell Farmer Otto to perform *all* of those steps for you with this small script:
+You can tell Farmer Otto to perform *all* of those steps for you with this script:

 ````
 farms = :home, :english, :lighthouse, :winter, :hawaiian, :jade, :haunted
 current_farm :home

 farms.each do |farm|